kavia-common/device-inventory-6039-5922/Frontend/README.md

 Notes
 - If the backend is not running, actions will show error messages based on response or network failure.
 - This project uses Create React App (CRA).
+CRA typically exposes only REACT_APP_* keys to the browser; however, this project expects backend_api_base_url and assumes your build tooling replaces process.env.backend_api_base_url at build time.
+If your setup differs, configure appropriate env injection.